moores-lab/MiRP/README.md

 	Twist search - Min,Max,Step (deg): -27 -28 0.1 (*example is 13pf MT roughly, modify accordingly*)
 	Rise search - Min,Max,Step (A): 9.4 9.7 0.1 (*example is 13pf MT roughly, modify accordingly*)

-	Additional arguments: --dont_check_norm --sigma_rot 2 --ignore_helical_symmetry true (REMOVE --IGNORE HELICAL SYM ARGUMENT IF DOING SYMMETRIC RUN, IMPORTANT
-	THAT SIGMA ROT IS 2 or 3, RESTRAINS PHI ANGLES TO REMAIN IN INTEGER MINIMUM, also I think the option of 1 iteration does not work in auto-refine, so you will have to stop the job manually for the mo after iteration 1).
+	Additional arguments: --dont_check_norm --sigma_rot 2 --ignore_helical_symmetry true (REMOVE --IGNORE HELICAL SYM ARGUMENT IF DOING SYMMETRIC RUN, IMPORTANT THAT SIGMA ROT IS 2 or 3, RESTRAINS PHI ANGLES TO REMAIN IN INTEGER MINIMUM.

 	N.B Best to run this on GPUs, but as not a massive search range you could try multiple MPIs also (e.g 20 MPIs 1 Thread).

 ------------------------------------------------------------------------------------------------------------------------